stathoula/javaGame/README.md

 ## Java Game

-It is a bonus assignment from the course **Java II** teached by [Diomidis Spinellis](https://github.com/dspinellis/), *Department of Management Science and Technology*, Athens University of Economics and Business.
+This java game was developed in terms of a bonus assignment for the course **Java II** taught by [Diomidis Spinellis](https://github.com/dspinellis/), *Department of Management Science and Technology*, Athens University of Economics and Business.

+## Run the Project
+* Download the code
+* Run the following commands:
+	- javac game/*.java
+	- java game.Game